WPChill/rsvp/readme.txt

 The free version includes basic RSVP features for a single event, while the Pro version offers advanced functionalities such as multiple event management, attendance recording, and a better interaction with attendees through notifications and reminders.

 = How can I upgrade to the Pro version? =
-You can upgrade to the Pro version by purchasing a license from our website: [https://rsvpproplugin.com/knowledge-base/migrating-from-free-to-pro/](https://rsvpproplugin.com/knowledge-base/migrating-from-free-to-pro/?utm_source=wordpress.org&utm_medium=web&utm_campaign=faq)
+You can upgrade to the Pro version by [purchasing a license](https://rsvpproplugin.com/pricing/?utm_source=wordpress.org&utm_medium=web&utm_campaign=faq) from our website, then folowing the [instructions provided in this article](https://rsvpproplugin.com/knowledge-base/migrating-from-free-to-pro/?utm_source=wordpress.org&utm_medium=web&utm_campaign=faq).

 = How do I allow users to RSVP? =
 This can be easily done by adding the [rsvp] shortcode to one of your pages.